Why High Volume Businesses Are Considered High Risk

 Any business that runs high volume is considered high risk.
 This could be from the merchant running a high number of small tickets or from the merchant running only a few large tickets.

 Finding a merchant account for higher volumes

-If you run a high volume business you might want to consider a merchant provider that specializes in high risk.
+If you run a high volume business, you might want to consider a merchant provider that specializes in high risk.
 A high risk business requires more understanding and flexibility than an average merchant account.
-With a high risk payment provider you will receive more protections that can help mitigate potential fraud and unjust holds.
+With a high risk payment provider, you will receive more protection that can help mitigate potential fraud and unjust holds.
 A high risk payment provider will use a verification process on your payment gateway so the bank can ensure that each transaction is certified.
 This helps prevent fraud and potential chargebacks on your account.

-Joining together with an experienced payment provider can make all the difference for your high volume business.
+Joining together with an experienced payment provider can make all the difference to your high-volume business.
 Redde Payments is well-versed in high volume/high risk businesses.
 That means we have the knowledge and flexibility to approve your account with the limits you need.
 Or, you may continue to build your relationship with the provider that you choose.
-Eventually they will start to gain confidence in your business, opening you up to more options.
+Eventually, they will start to gain confidence in your business, opening you up to more options.
 Or even better, you can join us to get those same benefits now!